LostRuins/ConcedoBot/README.md

 To Use:
 - Clone repo
 - pip install -r requirements.txt
-- create a new `.env` file based on `template.env`, fill in your credentials and endpoint.
-That file MUST be named `.env`
+- Modify or copy `.env` file, fill in your credentials and endpoint.
-- python3 concedobot.py
+- python3 concedobot.py [args]

+Available args:
+- --env: Specifies the environment file (defaults to .env).
+- --char: Specifies the character details file (defaults to character_details.json).
+- --maxlen: Specifies the maximum response length (defaults to 360).
+- --bot_idletime: Specifies the bot idle time in seconds (defaults to 120).

 Then invite the bot into your discord server, and enable it on all desired channels with `/botwhitelist @YourBotName` in each channel.